Sword Art Online: Lost Song: Development

-The game's development was officially announced at the Tokyo Game Show on September 19, 2014 with the working title of SAO III.
+The game's development was officially announced at the Tokyo Game Show on September 19, 2014, with the working title of SAO III.
 While predecessors Sword Art Online: Infinity Moment and Hollow Fragment were developed by Aquria, Artdink was selected to develop Lost Song.
 For the game's theme music, Eir Aoi and Luna Haruna, who performed the theme songs for the anime, had their singles "Cynthia no Hikari" (シンシアの光, Cynthia's Light) and "Yoru no Niji wo Koete" (夜の虹を越えて, Over the Night Rainbow), featured in the game as the opening and ending themes, respectively.

 Marketing and release

 As a supplement, Re: Hollow Fragment, an improved version of Hollow Fragment, was bundled with Lost Song as Sword Art Online: Game Director's Edition and released in Japan on November 19.
 Re: Hollow Fragment was also available as a free downloadable if players pre-ordered Lost Song.
 At Dengeki Game Festival 2015, it was announced that Lost Song and God Eater 2, also published by Bandai Namco Games, would have DLC from the other game: on April 9, Dengeki PlayStation magazine released a serial code of Kirito and Sinon's costumes for God Eater 2, and 14 days later, released a code of GE2 characters Julius and Alisa's costumes for Lost Song.
 At Tokyo Game Show 2015, Kuroyukihime, from Sword Art Online author Reki Kawahara's series Accel World, was added as another playable character in Lost Song.

 Lost Song was released in Japan for the PS3 and Vita on March 26, 2015, while a Traditional Chinese version was released on April 28.
-An English-subtitled version of the game was released in Asia on May 12, the PAL regions on November 13, and North America on November 17.
+An English-subtitled version of the game was released in Asia on May 12, the PAL regions on November 13, and North America on November 17, with the English-subtitled PS3 port being an Indonesian-exclusive.